 Pro Tip: Digital Document Management

 Always keep your vehicle documents updated and accessible on the mParivahan app.
-This ensures you’re compliant even if you forget physical copies, and simplifies verification for traffic authorities.
+This ensures you’re compliant even if you forget physical copies, and simplifies verification for traffic authorities, saving you time and hassle.

 Checking Your PUCC Validity

 Ensuring your Pollution Under Control Certificate (PUCC) is current is a critical part of vehicle maintenance and compliance.
-You can easily check its validity online and avoid hefty fines.
+You can easily check its validity online and avoid hefty fines, which are particularly high for this violation.
+This simple check helps you contribute to environmental protection and keeps your vehicle legally roadworthy.

 Common Driving Violations and Associated Fines